 Maintaining your property outside can also help bring about positive energies!
 Make sure to keep your sidewalks clean, mow regularly, and replace any dead trees or plants.
 Add wind chimes near your patio or porch to promote healing.
 Consider water features like a waterfall, fountain, pond, or pool to invite wealth into the household.
 Or create a natural fence along the property line to keep noise, bad energy, and pollution away from your home!

 Need a place to store furniture or home decor while you feng shui your home?
 Extra Space Storage has self storage locations across the country that can help you get more space at home.
-Find a storage facility near you!
+Rent storage space near you!